vaishakdinesh/tiny-url-svc/README.md

     "liveForever":
 }
 ```
-The input takes the long url for which a tiny url is generated.
+The input takes the long url for which a tiny url is generated. `liveForever` is optional, defaults to false.
 Authentication and Authorization were not scoped for this project.
 Updating flows were also not considered.